binance/binance-spot-api-docs/rest-api.md

       "isSpotTradingAllowed": true,
       "isMarginTradingAllowed": true,
       "filters": [
-        //These are defined in the Filters section.
+        // These are defined in the Filters section.
-        //All filters are optional
+        // All filters are optional
       ],
       "permissions": [
         "SPOT",